petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/connecting-the-vpn.md

 # Stage 7: Connecting the VPN

 If required for your development environment, the last stage of migration is to connect your Cloud environment to your private network.
-This involves configuring (or updating) your VPN server and then setting up the connection on the DXP Cloud console.
+This involves configuring (or updating) your VPN server and then setting up the connection on the Liferay Cloud console.

-You may need to connect your DXP Cloud environment to a VPN if:
+You may need to connect your Liferay Cloud environment to a VPN if:

 * Your own project requirements involve the use of a VPN
 * You want to connect your environment to an [LDAP server](https://learn.liferay.com/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/connecting-to-an-ldap-directory.html?highlight=ldap)